brainsum/filefield_sources_jsonapi/README.md

 # File field source JSON API module
 Define 'JSON API remote URL' file field source.

+## Restrictions
+- Widget/browser doesn't support multiple selecting.
+This means: You can set the cardinality to more than 1, but you can select remote images by one.
+ - Works only with image fields.

 ## Configuration
 - Enable 'JSON API remote URL' on form display for image field widget.